CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 When Does Pregnancy Carpal Tunnel Go Away?

-In most cases, pregnancy carpal tunnel goes away soon after delivery, thanks to your hormones diving back down to normal levels—although it can also take a few weeks or months, says Scruggs.
+In most cases, pregnancy carpal tunnel goes away soon after delivery, thanks to your hormones diving back down to normal levels—although it can also take a few weeks or months, adds Scruggs.
 The hormone relaxin can stick around in your body for up to 12 months after childbirth.

 Can having carpal tunnel during pregnancy affect baby?